 Pleasures are activities that have clear, enjoyable bodily sensations ― pleasant raw feelings.

-Engagements, on the other hand, are activities we very much like doing, but they’re not necessarily accompanied by any pleasant raw feelings at all.
-Rather, we become immersed and absorbed in them, and we lose self-consciousness.
-They involve quite a lot of thinking and interpretation.”
+Engagements, on the other hand, are activities we very much like doing, but they’re not necessarily accompanied by any pleasant sensations at all.
+Rather, we lose ourself in the activity and enter a state of total immersion.”

-“Pleasures are immediate, momentary, and need little or no interpretation.
-Touching, tasting, smelling, seeing, hearing, and moving can directly evoke pleasure.
+“Pleasures are activities that revolve around pleasant bodily sensations.
+They involve little or no thinking.
+Touching, tasting, smelling, seeing, hearing, and moving all can directly evoke pleasure.

-When you’re covered with muck, a hot shower feels great.
-Both a spring day and sitting down in front of a fire on a snowy evening are examples of pleasures.”
+A hot shower when you’re covered with muck, a cool breeze on a spring day, and sitting down in front of a fire on a snowy evening are all examples of pleasures.”

 more examples of pleasures: